 The FasTracks program will provide short-term and long-term benefits the Metro area community.

 In the short term the program will provide economic stability and job creation.
-At the height of construction in 2011/2012, FasTracks is expected to create more than 10,000 construction related jobs.
-Additionally every $1 invested translates into $6 injected into local economy.
+At the height of construction, FasTracks is expected to create more than 6,400 direct and indirect jobs.
+Additionally every $1 invested translates into $4 injected into local economy over 20 years.

 In the long-term FasTracks will provide a reliable and safe regional transit system with transportation options that provide environmental benefits and reduced emissions.